 Emotions Play a Role

 Endometriosis doesn’t just interfere with intercourse -- it can affect sexuality in general.
 Sex is supposed to be about two people enjoying each other physically.
 If sex causes pain, you can’t have a good time.
 This will probably lessen your desire to have sex.

 Some women cite endometriosis as the reason their sex drive is lower.
-Some couples say their sexual activity has decreased due to endometriosis.
-The issue can cause tension and emotional turmoil in a relationship.
+Some couples say they enjoy less sexual intimacy because of endometriosis.
+That can cause tension and turmoil in a relationship.

 How to Ease the Pain

 Communicate with your partner.
 Sexual activity is a deeply personal topic.
 While you may feel awkward talking about it with your partner, that discomfort is probably less than the pain you’ll continue to feel if you don’t speak up.
 Talking to your partner about dyspareunia will help them understand your situation better.
 To make it easier:

 - Set aside time when you and your partner can chat without distractions or interruptions.

 - Explain what endometriosis is.
 If you need a starter definition, try this: It’s when tissue that normally grows inside my uterus grows outside it.
 This irritates the organs around it and makes me hurt.